 Lymphoma can start almost anywhere you have lymphocytes.
 These are infection-fighting white blood cells that are found throughout your lymphatic system.
 You have lymphocytes in your lymph nodes, spleen, bone marrow and other areas of your body.
 The most common early symptom is swollen lymph nodes in your neck, upper chest, armpit, belly or groin.

 You can have lymphoma for years without noticing changes in your body.
 Sometimes, people learn they have the condition of lymphoma because routine imaging tests detect signs of lymphoma.

 A note from Cleveland Clinic

 Lymphoma is a serious illness.
-Fortunately, lymphoma treatments continue to improve, helping people to live longer.
-Each year, more people who have lymphoma are alive five years after diagnosis.
+Fortunately, lymphoma treatments continue to improve, helping people live longer.
+Each year, survival rates improve.
 And researchers are learning more about lymphoma risk factors.
 Talk to your healthcare provider if you think you might be at risk for lymphoma.
-If you are, they can help you understand what you can do to monitor and protect your health.
+If you are, they can help you understand what you can do to protect your health.